Bolton CHA Rambling Club was founded in 1905 and celebrated it’s centenary year in 2005. The CHA itself was founded in 1891.

 In January 1897 the draft constitution of the Association was drawn up at the Manchester YMCA and a small company was founded to make the Association a legal entity, with the title The Cooperative Holiday Association.
 A Head Office was established in Manchester in 1908 and by 1936 30,837 guest weeks were enjoyed at 37 centres at home and abroad.

-The Countrywide Holiday Association, (C.H.A.) originally had many holiday centres located throughout the country.
-In the 1990’s the company ceased trading, however many of the Clubs that were formed have continued to use the name of the Association and have flourished by offering different activities to members.
+The Countrywide Holiday Association, (C.H.A.) originally had holiday centres throughout the country.
+The company ceased trading in the 1990’s but many of the Clubs have continued to use the name of the Association and have flourished by offering different activities to members.